kurves/Deploy-Infrastructure-as-Code-IaC/diagramsREADME.md

 **Public and Private Subnets** - It is a subset of the overall VPC network and only exists in a single availability zone.
 Public subnets are accesibke to external users while private subnets are not.
+**IGW** - It is a resource that enables inbound and outbound traffic from the internet to your VPC **NAT Gateway** - It provides for a way for servers in the private subnet to access the internet